 Follow-up with your fave body lotion or cream (depending on the intensity of moisture your skin needs).
 After that, enjoy a silky and hydrated new layer of skin.

-Avoid scented or toxic laundry detergent
+Avoid scented laundry detergent

 If you struggle with dry skin on your body, we recommend you consider more than scrubs and moisturizers.
 In fact, this next tip just might surprise you on our list of 7 Skincare Tips for Dry Skin.